 Considering it is the biggest city in the developed world, with half of the country’s population dwelling here, Seoul has ample opportunity to escape the urban hustle.
-Parks and mountains are a welcome relief, but by far the most fun is to take rent a cruiser bike and ride along the Hangang river, which runs through the center of the city.
+Parks and mountains are a welcome relief, but by far the most refreshing is to take rent a cruiser bike and ride along the Hangang river, which runs through the center of the city.

 Much like City Hall plaza, during the warmer months, the Han is guaranteed to have an event or five along it’s banks, or in nearby Yeouido park, which has bikes for rent.